5 Apr, 2026 @ 19:51

 Benidorm council avoids bankruptcy by agreeing to land compensation deal costing at least €500 million over 30 years.

-Emergency services were called at 2.20pm local time on Easter Sunday after receiving reports that a roof had given way in the coastal Alicante city.
+Emergency services were called at 2.20pm on Easter Sunday after receiving reports that part of the dining room roof had given way at the Poseidon Palace hotel in the Poniente beach area of the city.

 Medical personnel treated five men and two women for injuries.